HalikarnasModulerEgitimRobotu-HAMER/HAMER_mini/README.md

 -   Added Hamer Mini's chasis and camera meshes (Camera meshes from Intel Realsense D435, https://github.com/IntelRealSense/librealsense)
 -   Added camera module (Image acquisition from the camera has been made possible.)
 -   Changed lidar's properties (Lidar is now in tfmini properties.)
--   Added hamer_mini_control package (This package provides communication with Hamer Mini's Arduino controller.)
+-   Added hamer_mini_control package (This package provides communication with Hamer Mini's Arduino controller.
+Only using with Hamer_Mini Robot, not for simulations).

         $ roslaunch hamer_mini_control hamer_mini_control.launch